-The City of Shakopee maintains an Emergency Operations Plan that uses an all-hazard approach to emergency planning.
+The city maintains an Emergency Operations Plan that uses an all-hazard approach to emergency planning.
 The plan lays out specific staff responsibilities, resources and operating procedures for responding to certain types of emergencies – from response to natural disasters to hazardous materials spills.
-The Police Chief also acts as the City’s Director of Emergency Management.
+The Police Chief also acts as the city’s Director of Emergency Management.

 Severe Weather Safety

-The City has 20 outdoor warning sirens to alert residents in the event of emergency.
+The city has 20 outdoor warning sirens to alert residents in the event of an emergency.
 The sirens, however, are not meant to be heard inside a home, so residents are urged to follow media reports during severe weather situations.

 Warning sirens are tested at 1 p.m. the first Wednesday of each month.